coneyconee/Python-terminal-games/README.md

 # Python-terminal-games
-Recreations of popular text-based online games I recreate in Python (without external modules, as far as possible) for the terminal.
+Recreations of popular text-based online games in Python (without external modules, as far as possible) for the terminal.

+External libs, if any:
+  Wordle -> needs NLTK.corpus
+  Monkeytype -> needs NLTK.corpus